oracle/weblogic-deploy-tooling/README.md

 Currently, the project provides five single-purpose tools, all exposed as shell scripts (both Windows and UNIX scripts are provided):

-- `createDomain`   - Understands how to create a domain and populate the domain with all resources and applications specified in the model.
+- The Create Domain Tool (`createDomain`) understands how to create a domain and populate the domain with all resources and applications specified in the model.
-- `deployApps`     - Understands how to add resources and applications to an existing domain, either in offline or online mode.
+- The Deploy Applications Tool (`deployApps`) understands how to add resources and applications to an existing domain, either in offline or online mode.
-- `discoverDomain` - Introspects an existing domain and creates a model file describing the domain and an archive file of the binaries deployed to the domain.
+- The Discover Domain Tool (`discoverDomain`) introspects an existing domain and creates a model file describing the domain and an archive file of the binaries deployed to the domain.
-- `encryptModel`   - Encrypts the passwords in a model (or its variable file) using a user-provided passphrase.
+- The Encrypt Model Tool (`encryptModel`) encrypts the passwords in a model (or its variable file) using a user-provided passphrase.
-- `validateModel`  - Provides both standalone validation of a model as well as model usage information to help users write or edit their models.
+- The Validate Model Tool (`validateModel`) provides both standalone validation of a model as well as model usage information to help users write or edit their models.

 As new use cases are discovered, new tools will likely be added to cover those operations but all will use the metadata model to describe what needs to be done.

 ## The Metadata Model

 As previously described, the metadata model (or model, for short) is a version-independent description of a WebLogic Server domain configuration.
 The tools are designed to support a sparse model so that the model need only describe what is required for the specific operation without describing other artifacts.
 For example, to deploy an application that depends on a JDBC data source into an existing domain that may contain other applications or data sources, the model needs to describe only the application and the data source in question.
 If the datasource was previously created, the `deployApps` tool will not try to recreate it but may update part of that data source's configuration if the model description is different than the existing values.
-If the application was previously deployed, the `deployApps tool` will compare the binaries to determine if the application needs to be redeployed or not.
+If the application was previously deployed, the `deployApps` tool will compare the binaries to determine if the application needs to be redeployed or not.
 In short, the `deployApps` tool supports an iterative deployment model so there is no need to change the model to remove pieces that were created in a previous deployment.

 The model structure, and its folder and attribute names, are based on the WLST 12.2.1.3 offline structure and names with redundant folders removed to keep the model simple.
 For example, the WLST path to the URL for a JDBC data source is `/JDBCSystemResource/<data-source-name>/JdbcResource/<data-source-name>/JDBCDriverParams/NO_NAME_0/URL`.
 In the model, it is `resources:/JDBCSystemResource/<data-source-name>/JdbcResource/JDBCDriverParams/URL` (where `resources` is the top-level model section where all WebLogic Server resources/services are described).